 It is statistically proven that depression rates are higher among people who suffer from alcoholism and addiction.
-So much so, in fact, that there are entire treatment centers and rehabilitation facilities that are geared specifically towards people who suffer from a dual diagnosis, specifically depression and anxiety.
-One of the important but overlooked aspects of depression is identifying when it is actually real.
+So much so, in fact, that there are entire treatment centers and rehabilitation facilities that are geared specifically towards people who suffer from a dual diagnosis, specifically depression and alcoholism.
+One of the important but overlooked aspects of mental health problems is identifying when it is actually real.

 - Alcohol is involved in over a quarter of all suicides in the U.S.